hyphacoop/remote/index.md

 ### Open Office Hours
 _"Crash course on working remote"_

-Anyone can join us at **11:30-12:30 ET** by [videoconferencing on Jitsi](https://jitsi.hypha.coop/COVID19TorontoRemote) for the next three weeks to discuss collective solutions to challenges that arise when working remotely:
+Anyone can join us at **11:30-12:30 ET** by videoconferencing for the next three weeks to discuss collective solutions to challenges that arise when working remotely:

 - Fri, March 20
 - Thu, March 26